segmentio/direct-integration-tester/Readme.md

-# The segment endpoint tester
+# The Segment direct integration tester

 This endpoint tester submits realistic looking data to your Segment endpoint.